Interactive Breakout Discussion Groups

 - How can chemical biology approaches complement CRISPR-based technologies?

-Use of Advanced Disease Models in Drug Discovery
+TABLE 3: Use of Advanced Disease Models in Drug Discovery

 Moderators: Geoffrey Bartholomeusz, PhD, Associate Professor and Director, Target Identification and Validation Program, Department of Experimental Therapeutics, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center